 Foster principles of social justice in Puerto Rico by empowering youths and leaders of under-served communities to have equal access to personal and economic advancement opportunities.
 We do this by developing community leadership, purpose-driven technology, entrepreneurship and innovative ventures.

 The change we seek

-The Foundation is launching its programs in and outside of the larger San Juan metropolitan area of Puerto Rico, in selected towns and communities, where strong management and leadership are willing to engage and grow along with us, for the long run, to achieve a shared set of goals.
+The foundation is committed to reaching underserved communities, individuals and groups who face limited access to high-quality learning opportunities, know-how and financial support.
+We have launched our programs inside and outside the San Juan metro, in selected towns and communities where strong management and leadership are willing to engage and grow along with us to achieve shared goals.

-We believe in raising individual capacity and attainment, increasing opportunities to channel entrepreneurial energy and giving back.
-At the local level, Bravo partners directly with entrepreneurs, nonprofit leaders, universities, and grassroots groups to identify and support selected cohorts of young people to participate in our programs.
+We partner directly with entrepreneurs, nonprofit organizations, universities and grassroots groups to identify and support selected cohorts of young people to participate in our programs.

-Our aspiration is to develop their talents, support them in reaching their academic and business goals, provide them with opportunities to strengthen local communities, and steer them to national and international forums where they can demonstrate and expand their capacities and skills.
+Bravo’s programs are designed to develop their talents, help them reach their academic and business goals, provide them with opportunities to strengthen local communities, and steer them to national and international forums where they can demonstrate and expand their skills.

-The Bravo Family Foundation will adapt key management principles and processes developed by Thoma Bravo in supporting its portfolio companies to guide entrepreneurs participating in our programs through the process of launching and growing their businesses.
+The Bravo Family Foundation collaborates closely with founder Orlando Bravo and volunteers from one of the largest software investors in the world THOMA BRAVO to support the success of the foundation’s philanthropic programs.
+The foundation adapts key management principles and processes developed by Thoma Bravo to guide young entrepreneurs through the process of launching and growing their businesses.